sasaki77/zabbix-epics-py/README.md

 >>> sender.run()
 ```

-`interval` is interval in seconds between sending metrics to Zabbix.
+`interval` is an interval in seconds between sending metrics to Zabbix.
 If `interval` is set to `monitor`, metrics are sent every monitor update.

-`func` determines a function to be applied to monitored value buffer.
+`func` determines a function to be applied to a monitored value buffer.

 Avalilable funcs are below.